-Note: There is a desperate need for these drugs, but the demand has gotten way ahead of the procedures necessary to bring them safely and economically to the market place.
+Note: There is a desperate need for these drugs, but the demand has gotten way ahead of the procedures necessary to bring them safely and economically to the marketplace.
 It takes 2-7 years to get approvals and market a drug after it is researched in Western countries and the worldwide problems with FIP are only getting worse.
 This is especially true in advancing countries where the demand for purebred kittens has gone through the roof and the conditions favoring FIP have gone with it.
-GC376 is being illegally produced in China and sold through subsidiaries in Europe and US.
-GS-441524 (EV0984) is also being produced illegally in China but has just recently started to appear on the market.
-Manufacturers and secondary suppliers state that these drugs are to be used for research purposes only and not for use veterinary or human applications but are well-aware of their great demand and willingness of many cat owners to pay a high price.
-Many owners are paying $25K or more for enough drug to treat their cat for at least 12 weeks.
-We have no idea of the purity or biological activity of these black-market compounds and veterinarians have no experience with preparing them for treatment or using them to treat cats with FIP.
+GC376 and GS-441524 are being illegally produced in China and sold through subsidiaries in Europe and US.
+Manufacturers and secondary suppliers often state that these drugs are to be used for research purposes only, not for human use, or not for veterinary or human applications.
+However, they are well-aware of their great demand and willingness of many cat owners to pay a high price.
+The purity or biological activity of these drugs is not assured, and veterinarians (or owners) have no prior experience with preparing them for treatment or using them to treat cats with FIP.
 The ethical aspects of using black market drugs, even if purchased by owners, is a problem that veterinarians have to confront.
 Ethical considerations have led many owners to treat their cats without veterinary input, which is unfortunate as the treatment is long, not without side-effects, and must be carefully monitored with regular blood tests.

 SOCK FIP can now receive donations through PayPal.
 All donations to SOCK FIP will support FIP Research at UC DavisDonate Now